mohitsorde/jsosrm/README.md

 ## Usage and examples

-Jsosrm provides four classes that can be imported:
+jsosrm provides four classes that can be imported:

 ```js
 import {ValidatorBaseClass, SetterBaseClass, GetterBaseClass, ParserBaseClass} from 'jsosrm'